Solar mass: History of measurement

-As a unit of measurement, the solar mass came into use before the AU and the gravitational constant were precisely measured.
+As a unit of measurement, the solar mass came into use before the astronomical unit and the gravitational constant were precisely measured.
 This is because the relative mass of another planet in the Solar System or the combined mass of two binary stars can be calculated in units of Solar mass directly from the orbital radius and orbital period of the planet or stars using Kepler's third law.

 Calculation

 The mass of the Sun cannot be measured directly, and is instead calculated from other measurable factors, using the equation for the orbital period of a small body orbiting a central mass.
-Based on the length of the year, the distance from Earth to the Sun (an astronomical unit or AU), and the gravitational constant (G), the mass of the Sun is given by solving Kepler's third law:
+Based on the length of the year, the distance from Earth to the Sun (an astronomical unit or au), and the gravitational constant (G), the mass of the Sun is given by solving Kepler's third law:

 The value of G is difficult to measure and is only known with limited accuracy (see Cavendish experiment).
 The value of G times the mass of an object, called the standard gravitational parameter, is known for the Sun and several planets to a much higher accuracy than G alone.
 As a result, the solar mass is used as the standard mass in the astronomical system of units.